nephila/django-meta-mixin/README.rst

 Version 0.2.1 is the last version ever of **django-meta-mixin**

-All the codebase, features and documentation has been moved to https://github.com/nephila/django-meta and it will be relesed in **django-meta** 1.0.
+All the codebase, features and documentation has been moved to https://github.com/nephila/django-meta and it will be released in **django-meta** 1.0.

-**django-meta** 1.0 is a drop-in replacement for **django-meta-mixin**: an empty **django-meta-mixin** 0.3 package will be released together with **django-meta-mixin** to satisfy dependencies but all the following features and fixes will be released in **django-meta**
+**django-meta** 1.0 is a drop-in replacement for **django-meta-mixin**: an empty **django-meta-mixin** 0.3 package will be released together with **django-meta-mixin** to satisfy dependencies but all the following features and fixes will be released in **django-meta**.

 Concepts
 --------